DataONEorg/slinky/slinky/README.md

 ### Usage

-The most common routines `d1lod` provides can be used from the command line with the `slinky` executable.
+The most common routines `slinky` provides can be used from the command line with the `slinky` executable.
 After installation, type:

 ```